HunterBusby/Unreal-Project-1/Not Unreal Stuff/README.md

-# Lab Assignment 2
+# Lab Assignment 3
-Rigged up the Triangle arm with controls.
-But now that I'm looking at it, I want to ad mroe distals and maybe another finger.
+Animation of previously rigged hand with block and lighting synched with the music.